 Now, I can’t count the number of times I’ve sat in sanctuaries and auditoriums and heard how “it’s not about emotional responses.”
 That we can’t always trust our feelings – which is why we rely on scripture.
 I certainly understand that argument on an intellectual level.
 I do.
 I get it and I’ve practiced it.
 When my heart’s been decimated, I’ve clung to the truth that my circumstances are not a reflection of God’s feelings toward me.
 I’ve held fast to the teaching that God is sovereign but that man has free will.
 I’ve believed that God doesn’t cause bad things to happen but that He does allow them to happen.
 I’ve trusted that He never leaves me, that He walks through the bad stuff with me, that He uses the bad stuff to refine my faith and conform me into the imagine of Christ and to somehow use that testimony to bring the lost to salvation; that I’m a tool in the Master’s hand used to bring Him glory.

 But somewhere along the way my understanding has become warped.
 All the losses and the role disease has played in our family is all intertwined with my faith.
 I’m messed up.
-If the sole purpose of my life is to bring glory to God and enjoy him forever and if God allows me to be hurt over and over for the purpose of conforming me into Christ’s image and to bring Him glory, then we aren’t describing a God of love, we are describing a self-serving or an ego-maniacal God and that, of course, is in complete opposition to scripture.
+If the purpose of my life is to bring glory to God and if God allows me to be hurt over and over solely for the purpose of conforming me into Christ’s image and to bring Him glory through obedience, service and evangelism, without any regard for my emotional and psychological well-being, then we aren’t describing a God of love, we are describing a self-serving or an ego-maniacal God and that, of course, is in complete opposition to scripture.

 So, I know I’ve gotten it wrong somewhere along the way.
 Maybe I simply accepted the easiest answer to explain God’s sovereignty because I needed an explanation, a purpose, when no real answer could be found.
 God rarely answers the why question, so I found one I could attribute to an overall grand design.
 But I can no longer cling to this idea that all this pain is for my good or that it’s justified for another’s salvation.
 I need to “feel” God’s love for me, not just know He loves me in my head.
 Otherwise, I’m left feeling as if I’m expendable for the benefit of others.
 That God loves others more than He loves me.
 That I’m little more than a means to an end and that the pain it all causes me is not of concern to God.
 If His purpose is simply to conform me or lead the lost to Christ, then I don’t feel individually cherished or worthy, or precious in His sight.
 I feel used – that I’m being conformed into a Christian Stepford Wife.
 I think that is why the idea that some ministry might rise from the ashes of Bethany and Katie’s deaths, from Gracen’s injuries and progressive disease, has been so repulsive to me.

 The logical part of my being recognizes that God loves me but I can’t reconcile my theology and my reality.
 I can’t feel it in my heart – I need to experience His love for myself instead of simply reading about it in the Bible.
 And I don’t know how to go about it – I’m not even sure there is anything I can do about it.
-I need God to do it – to change my heart so that I can experience the depth, width and height of His love.
+I need the Holy Spirit to do it – to change my heart so that I can experience the depth, width, height and breadth of His love.

 I can’t even describe how broken I am, how tired I feel.
 I’ve got no words to enable another to understand the prison that my brain has become.
 The ache, the hollowness left in my heart – the utter and complete devastation not just for what has already happened but for what is yet to come.
 I don’t know how many more blows I can take, because I’m not fending them off, I’m taking them on the chin.

-I am worried about sending Gracen off to college but I’ve come to realize it is something we both need.
+I’m worried about sending Gracen off to college but I’ve come to realize it is something we both need.
 She needs to experience it and I want her to as well.
-I feel so selfish saying this, but I need a break.
-Not from Gracen – I need a break from the constant reminders of the accident.
+I feel so selfish saying this, but I need a break – Not from Gracen! – I need a break from the constant reminders of the collision.
 From the visceral response I have to seeing or hearing that wheelchair coming down the hall.
 From the things I now do for Gracen that she used to do for herself.
-It’s about the tasks and lost health resulting from her disease and the accident – not Gracen, herself.
+It’s about the tasks and lost health resulting from her disease and the wreck – not Gracen, herself.
 It’s about all the unpleasant changes that have happened to the child I love more than life itself endlessly assaulting my heart and mind.